The best TV shows on Netflix right now

-With How to Get Away With Murder having claimed its final victims, the Shondaland drama's first five seasons lurk on Netflix, awaiting a rewatch or a first-time binge.
+With How to Get Away With Murder having claimed its final victims, the Shondaland drama's full run now lurks on Netflix, awaiting a rewatch or a first-time binge.
 The series tells the twisty tale of lawyer and law professor Annalise Keating (Viola Davis, in an Emmy-winning performance), who, along with five of her students, becomes embroiled in a web of lies, deceit, and (you guessed it) murder.

 The Midnight Gospel

 EW's Darren Franich did an admirable job explaining what this new masterpiece from Adventure Time creator Pendleton Ward is all about; doing so here would take far more words than we have space for.
 Just know that The Midnight Gospel blends relentlessly inventive animation with spacey-yet-thoughtful conversations (taken from co-creator Duncan Trussell's podcast The Duncan Trussell Family Hour) encompassing death, religion, the multiverse, and more; that it's not for kids; and that it's not to be missed.

 Co-created by Mindy Kaling, Never Have I Ever stars newcomer Maitreyi Ramakrishnan as Devi Vishwakumar, a teen just trying to have a "sexy high school experience"...while also dealing with the death of her father, her demanding mother, and the usual high school pressures.
 The series' many pleasures include a delightful, diverse cast, an authentic perspective drawn from Kaling's own childhood, and narration by John McEnroe.
 Yes, the tennis legend John McEnroe.

 Talent: Mindy Kaling, John McEnroe, Poorna Jagannathan, Niecy Nash